-For each of your securities accounts enrolled in RJBDP, RJA will deposit up to \$245,000 (\$490,000 for joint accounts of two or more) in each bank on a predetermined list of banks (the "Bank Priority List," discussed below in the section titled "Overview of RJBDP; Bank Priority List").
-RJA will deposit up to that same amount (up to \$245,000, or up to \$490,000 for each joint account of two or more) in each bank, in the same order, from each of your securities accounts enrolled in RJBDP; RJA does not aggregate deposits from more than one securities account in applying those deposit limits.
-For more information about this, see sections below titled "Client's Obligation to Monitor" and "Operation of RJBDP; Bank Priority List."
-Once \$3 million (\$6 million for joint accounts of two or more) in total has been deposited at the banks, or once the banks on your Bank Priority List decline to accept further cash, then depending upon the excess funds option you have selected, your excess funds will either remain at RJA in CIP or be directed to a designated "Excess Banks," as described below.
-If you wish to change your excess funds option selection, please consult with your financial professional.
+For all of your securities accounts enrolled in the multibank RJBDP that are in the same ownership category and have the same primary taxpayer identification number (TIN), RJA will deposit up to \$245,000 (\$490,000 for each joint accounts of two or more) in each bank on a predetermined list of banks (the "Bank Priority List," discussed below in the section titled "Operation of RJBDP; Bank Priority List").
+Once \$3 million (\$6 million for joint accounts of two or more) in total has been deposited at the banks from all of your securities accounts enrolled in the multi-bank RJBDP that are in the same ownership category and have the same primary taxpayer identification number (TIN), or once the banks on your Bank Priority List decline to accept further cash, then depending upon the excess funds option you have selected for each account, your excess funds from those securities accounts will either remain at RJA in CIP or be directed to designated "Excess Banks," as described below in the sections titled "Excess Funds: Excess Banks" and "Excess Funds: RJBDP with CIP."
+If you wish to change your excess funds option selections, please consult with your financial professional.